-- 1. Advise the complainant and alleged offender of the complaint and the procedure for resolving complaints. - 2.
+- Advise the complainant and alleged offender of the complaint and the procedure for resolving complaints. - 2.
 Investigate the complaint including interviews of the parties involved and witnesses within 20 working days of receipt of the complaint. - 3.
 Attempt to resolve the complaint between the parties within 20 working days of receipt of the complaint. - 4.
 If the issue is resolved successfully, the complaint will be considered resolved and the complainant may be asked to sign a written agreement as to the resolution.
-The AAOfficer will notify the College President and the alleged offender that the complaint has been resolved. - 5.
-If the issue is not resolved to the satisfaction of the complainant, the complainant may request, in writing, a hearing before the College President.
+The AA Officer will notify the College President and the alleged offender that the complaint has been resolved.